 6) Current Model Performance Transparency

-This tool allows you to search the Commerce Control List (CCL) by entering a commodity name to find its corresponding ECCN reference.
+This tool allows you to search the Commerce Control List (CCL) Index by entering a commodity name to find its corresponding ECCN reference.
+It is a direct lookup against the published BIS CCL Index — not an AI classification — so it returns results only for commodity terms that actually appear in the index.

-- Enter the relevant commodity name in the search field (e.g., "thermal imaging camera").
+- Enter a relevant commodity name in the search field (e.g., "thermal imaging camera", "accelerometer", "optical fibre").

 - Click Search.
 The system searches the BIS CCL Index and returns matching ECCN references.